-- (2) To specify accuracy, it is required that VA, VTC, VE and VDR be well-bypassed.
+- (2) To guarantee accuracy, it is required that VA, VTC, VE and VDR be well-bypassed.
 Each supply pin must be decoupled with separate bypass capacitors. - (3) Typical figures are at TA = 25°C, and represent most likely parametric norms.
-Test limits are specified to AOQL (Average Outgoing Quality Level). - (4) The maximum clock frequency for Non-Demux Mode is tested up to 1.0 GHz for both the ADC10D1000 and the ADC10D1500 and specified by design and characterization up to 1.5 GHz for the ADC10D1500. - (5) Calculation of Full-Scale Error for this device assumes that the actual reference voltage is exactly its nominal value.
+Test limits are guaranteed to National's AOQL (Average Outgoing Quality Level). - (4) Calculation of Full-Scale Error for this device assumes that the actual reference voltage is exactly its nominal value.
 Full-Scale Error for this device, therefore, is a combination of Full-Scale Error and Reference Voltage Error.
 See Figure 4.
-For relationship between Gain Error and Full-Scale Error, see Specification Definitions for Gain Error. - (6) This parameter is specified by design and is not tested in production.
+For relationship between Gain Error and Full-Scale Error, see Specification Definitions for Gain Error. - (5) This parameter is guaranteed by design and is not tested in production.

-Converter Electrical Characteristics - Dynamic Converter Characteristics
+Converter Electrical Characteristics Dynamic Converter Characteristics